The Vaster Wilds

 The Vaster Wilds is a historical novel by Lauren Groff, published by Riverhead Books on September 12, 2023.
+It is the second installment in a planned "triptych" of novels that includes Matrix (2021).

 Premise

 Set in colonial Virginia, Groff's fifth novel, The Vaster Wilds, is about a servant girl who "escapes from a colonial settlement in the wilderness.
 She carries nothing with her but her wits, a few possessions, and the spark of god that burns hot within her."

 Reception

 The Guardian described the novel as "a hymn of endurance" with "biblical, incantatory" prose.
 The Vaster Wilds received other positive reviews in the Los Angeles Times, The Boston Globe, and The New York Times Book Review.
 Literary critic Maureen Corrigan was more critical of the book's plot and pacing, noting that "without a destination in view, all that running starts to seem kind of aimless."

 The novel won the gold prize for General Fiction at the Florida Book Award and was named by Barack Obama as one of his favorite books of 2023.